blikblum/pdfmake-utils/README.md

 #### PdfViewer

-A Custom Element class that creates and displays a pdf in an iframe
+A Custom Element class that creates and displays a pdf in an iframe.

- > The assets and the pdfmake packages are loaded dyanamically the first time an instance is created
+ > The assets and the pdfmake packages are loaded dynamically the first time an instance is created

  > By default, [pdfmake-lite](https://github.com/blikblum/pdfmake/tree/lite) package is used.
 Adjust your bundler (e.g. webpack) to use main pdfmake package instead